 There are natural facial massage techniques that you can do to keep your skin looking healthy and youthful.
-You can fend off unwanted wrinkles and tone sagging facial muscles by giving yourself an acupressure natural facelift massage.
+For example, you can fend off unwanted wrinkles and tone-sagging facial muscles by giving yourself an acupressure natural facelift massage.

 What is acupressure?

 Acupressure is an alternative medicinal treatment.
-The pressure is applied to the different “meridians” in the body to alleviate specific ailments.
-It's thought that by putting pressure on specific points within the body’s meridians, you can restore health.
+The pressure is applied to the different "meridians" in the body to alleviate specific ailments.
+You can restore health by putting pressure on specific points within the body's meridians.

 An acupressure massage uses these specified points, applying pressure to the areas while rubbing in circular motions.
-Don’t get acupressure confused with acupuncture.
-While they have the same philosophies and use the same pressure points, acupressure does not use needles as acupuncture does.
+Don't get acupressure confused with acupuncture.
+While they have the same philosophies and pressure points, acupressure does not use needles as acupuncture does.

 How do I use acupressure for a facelift?

 Set aside some time for yourself to start your facelift.
-Either in the morning or the evening—these are the best times to do the massage.
+Both the morning and evening are the best times to do the massage.
 But not if you have just eaten or are feeling tired.
 Go through a daily or nightly beauty routine and then begin.